Dev: About Forms and Website Architecture

 This page takes a deeper dive into the overall structure (architecture) of LLIR’s software than the introductory pages mentioned above.
 Think of LLIR software as having the following four distinct parts:

-A database that holds all member data that LLIR needs, namely: the information that makes up member profiles.
+LLIR uses a relational database to hold all data we need for operational purposes, namely member profiles and the waitlist.
 We do not store member credit card details or any history records such a courses taken previous terms.
-All stored information is provided by members when they join LLIR, register for courses, or update their profiles using the website.
-(Membership and course fees are paid through a third-party utility that is accessed from the annual registration form.)
+Member profiles consists of data provided by members when they join LLIR, register for courses, or update their profiles.

 This page hopes to explain the roles and responsibilities associated with different parts of the software.